FallenGameR/Tagger/readme.md

 Manual
 ------
-Create tag for active window - tag hotkey (Ctrl+Alt+S by default).
+Create tag for active window with tag hotkey (Ctrl+Alt+S by default).
 The same hotkey hides tag.
-Change tag for active window - settings hotkey (Ctrl+Alt+D by default).
+Change tag for active window with settings hotkey (Ctrl+Alt+D by default).
 Or you can right click on tag.
 Move tag with mouse drag and drop or via tag settings.

 Donations